anodyne/docs/changing-language.md

 # Changing Language Items

-Learn how to change the default language items, such as **Mission** to something more suited to your preferred genre.
+Learn how to change the default language items.

 ---